salbaroudi/AppSchoolLive23/App_School_SelfTaught/appschool.md

 ### Understanding Cards Better:

-- when you write a small/medium-sized agent, expect 3-5 arms to be default.
 - To perform actions, we produce lists of cards, to interact with other agents on the internet, or other agents on your ship.
 - `_this`  is syntactic sugar for for $_(this) which means :give us the type!
     - this is boiler plate so you can refer to the "kind of thing" quickly, when given an arg.